Breeding in Alpacas Part 1

 Alpacas can be registered with the BAS under the following categories:

-• Notified – these alpacas can be fully registered once proven (has progeny/cria on the ground)
+Notified – potential stud males who can be fully registered once proven (have cria on the ground)

 Part 2 (Mating & Testing for Pregnancy)